jarechalde/SDA-Project/README.md

 jps
 ```

-In the master node we should get something like this/
+In the master node we should get something like this.
 ```
 [process num] SecondaryNameNode
 [process num] NameNode